Transport in Thailand: Bus rapid transit system in Bangkok

 The Bangkok BRT is a bus rapid transit system in Bangkok.
 Of five routes that were originally planned, only one line has been operating since 2010.
 The 16 km route has twelve stations in the centre of the road that give at-grade access to the right-hand side of the buses.
 Both terminals connect to the Silom Line of the BTS Skytrain; at Chong Nonsi (S3) and Talat Phlu (S10).
 The buses used are all Sunlong SLK6125CNG buses.
-The flat fare is five baht.

 Highway network

 The Thai highway network links every part of Thailand.
 Most highways are in good state of repair, greatly enhancing safety and speed.
 The four-lane highways often have overhead concrete pedestrian crossings interspersed about every 250 meters in populated areas.
 There are few on and off ramps on eight-lane highways, most highways are separated by medians with breakage for U-turns, except on major roads where ramp style U-turns predominate.

 A number of undivided two-lane highways have been converted into divided four-lane highways.
-A Bangkok - Chon Buri motorway (Route 7) now links to the new airport and Eastern Seaboard.
+A Bangkok – Chon Buri motorway (Route 7) now links to the new airport and Eastern seaboard.

 Motorway network

 The Thai motorway network is small.
 Coupled with Bangkok's extensive expressway network, the motorways provide a relief from regular traffic in Bangkok.
-The Thai Government is planning infrastructure investment in various "megaprojects", including motorway expansion to approximately 4,500 kilometers.
+The Thai Government is planning infrastructure investment in various "megaprojects", including motorway expansion to approximately 6,877 kilometers.